9-8-7-6/cs-notes/operating-systems/02-os structure.md

 ### System Call

-- Request OS services
+- Services

-    - Process Control - abort,create, terminate process, allocate/free memory
+    - Process Control : abort,create, terminate process, allocate/free memory
-    - File management - create, delete, open, close file
+    - File management : create, delete, open, close file
-    - Device management - read, write, reposition device
+    - Device management : read, write, reposition device
-    - Information maintenance - get time or date
     - Communication - send receive message

-- System Call
+- How System Call was called
+    - User program calls the OS API
-    - The OS interface to programs(like a function)
+    - The API translates the request into a system call
-    - Request to kernel via **software interrupt**
-    - assembly language
+    - CPU executes a software interrupt to switch from **user mode** to **kernel mode**

 ### API
-- Users mostly program against APIs instead of system call
+- Users mostly program with APIs instead of system call
-- Create for convenience
 - Common language libraby
 - Not all API calls involve system calls; some are implemented entirely in user space
 - An API call may use multiple system calls